pixie-lang/pixie/README.md

 ## Examples

-There are example in the /examples directory.
+There are examples in the /examples directory.
 Try out "Hello World" with:

     ./examples/hello-world.pxi